CommonAccord/GISP_Fusion_Law_Code/Doc/G/BrownEdu/GISP-Application/Demo/GISP_Fusion_Law_Code/Application.md

 Week.=[G/BrownEdu/GISP-Application/Demo/GISP_Fusion_Law_Code/Week/Template/0.md]

-StudentIndividualContribution={Person.CW.Name} (Charlene) will lead the section for Interfacing to Existing Systems and Semantic Computing at Brown.
+StudentIndividualContribution={Person.CW.Name.First} will lead the section for Interfacing to Existing Systems and Semantic Computing at Brown.
 Coming from a software engineering and statistics background, she has worked on several computer systems and developed semantics applications.
 Thus, she is excited to research the possible computing solutions to make the fusion of code and law a reality.

 FacultySponsorPraises=Our faculty sponsor is the right choice, since they are specialized in making programming easier, as the course aims at programming prose for non-coders.
 Their expertise in User Interfaces, software visualization, along with their recent work in peer-to-peer computing and open source makes them an ideal advisor for a course that focuses on democratizing law and standardizing prose documents to enable open source collaboration.